Cover meets Robbins while Betting on Bounded Data: $\ln n$ Regret and Almost Sure $\ln\ln n$ Regret: Trade-offs Between Regret and Growth Rate and their Resolution

-We note that while the bound in~\eqref{eq:regretupperbound} gives a linear \emph{upper bound} on the regret in the first case, hence, a \emph{lower bound} on the growth rate, we numerically observe that the \emph{regret is indeed linear} in that case.
-Thus, we see that the growth rate of the Robbins' mixture wealth process is smaller than that in~\eqref{eq:loggrowthrate} by a constant factor due to the linear regret suffered in this case.
-However, it is the same as that of the uniform mixture for closer alternatives (for which the condition in~\eqref{eq:cond} is not satisfied).
+We note that the bound in~\eqref{eq:regretupperbound} gives a linear \emph{upper bound} on the regret in the first case.
+Thus, a direct use of Theorem~\ref{th:bddregretbound} gives only a loose \emph{lower bound} on the growth rate.
+In fact, this looseness is a proof artifact.
+Remark~\ref{rem:lognRobbinsregret} below shows that the regret for the modified Robbins' mixture is never linear; it is at most $O(\ln n)$, leading to an optimal growth rate that always matches that for the uniform-mixture, while improving on the path-wise regret in $\calE_\alpha$.